Scout Security FAQ

 Since the data is entirely encrypted, Soroco cannot read your interaction data in any form.

-Customer data is directed to their dedicated Scout instance in Azure.
+Customer data is directed to their dedicated Scout instance in Azure

 Soroco is responsible for patching all components.